-Cumberland University Director of Athletics Ron Pavan announced the hiring of Kyle Smith as the head coach for men’s soccer on May 30, 2013.
+Kyle Smith begins his second season as head coach for men’s soccer at Cumberland after accepting the position on May 30, 2013.

 Smith previously served two seasons as a full-time men’s assistant coach at NCAA Division I Drake University in Des Moines, Iowa, helping the Bulldogs to a 17-19-5 mark in the ultra-competitive Missouri Valley Conference.
-Drake posted an 11-8-1 record in 2011 and 6-11-4 this past season, earning a berth in the semifinals of the State Farm MVC Championships both seasons.
+Drake posted an 11-8-1 record in 2011 and 6-11-4 in 2012, earning a berth in the semifinals of the State Farm MVC Championships both seasons.

 A total of 11 players garnered All-Missouri Valley accolades over the two seasons, including Matt Kuhn, who was selected by DC United in the MLS Supplemental Draft in 2011.
 In addition, two student-athletes were named MVC Scholar-Athletes and Nick Marshall earned First Team Capital One Academic All-District honors in 2012.

-His responsibilities with the Bulldogs included creating and implementing daily training sessions and player evaluations, serving as the recruiting coordinator and freshman academic advisor, handling all NCAA administrative duties, coordinating the Bulldog Soccer Academy and facilitating all community outreach clinics.
+His responsibilities at Drake included creating and implementing daily training sessions and player evaluations, serving as the recruiting coordinator and freshman academic advisor, handling all NCAA administrative duties, coordinating the Bulldog Soccer Academy and facilitating all community outreach clinics.

 Smith attended high school at University School of Jackson in Jackson, Tenn., playing for coach Chris Leonardi and captaining the Bruins to two straight district and region championships.
 He was also a member of the Jackson Soccer Club, with his team winning a club state championship and finishing as runner-up as well.